Lele/node-pseudo-rbac/README.md

+Permission library specifically designed to be used together with express but with no real dependencies.
+In its simplest form it implements [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) but it let also define roles that user can take on with respect to the resource.

-# README
+# PSEUDO RBAC
 We started to build this library because our team needed a permission library that could evaluate the permissions of a user based on his/her role in the application and with respect to the resource taken into consideration.

-In particular the library let you:
+In particular the library lets you:
   - define `role`s
   - define `resource`s and their own specific roles (called `resource-role`s)
   - define `permission`s for each role and resource-role with respect of each resource
   - define a list of query-conditions to filter out resources starting from user roles
   - use express middleware to manage user access on resources

-Permission are attribute-based, this means that you can specify a list of resource attributes to limit the effect of an action.
+Permissions are attribute-based, this means that you can specify a list of resource attributes to limit the effect of an action.

 ## EXAMPLE